sharmabhavik/Fastapi_Tutorial/fastapi-tutorials-2/README.md

-# 🏥 FastAPI Tutorial: Patient Record Management API
+# 🏥 FastAPI Project: Basic Patient Record API

-## Learn to Use Path Params, Query Params, and Exception Handling in FastAPI

-This guide walks you through creating a simple hospital-style patient record system using FastAPI.
+This project implements a simple hospital-style **Patient Management API** using FastAPI.
+It reads data from a local JSON file and provides basic routes to access patient information.

 ---

+## 🚀 How to Run Locally

+Follow these steps to get started with the FastAPI app:

-### 🛠️ Setup Instructions
+### 🛠️ Environment Setup

 1. **Create a virtual environment**
    ```bash